Neuropsychological Assessment

 FREQUENTLY ASKED QUESTIONS

-Do you do medico-legal evaluations to assist in lawsuits or competency exams?
+Does Dr. Greenberg perform medico-legal evaluations to assist in lawsuits or competency exams?

 No.